balena-io-modules/resin-plugin-hello/README.md

 ## Learn more

-We're working hard to bring extensive documentation of plugin development to you.
+We're working hard to provide more extensive documentation.
 In the midtime, take a look at [Capitano](https://github.com/resin-io/capitano) as most of the most powerful features come from it.

 ## CoffeeScript